 Do I get any sewing pattern with this cutting machine?

-Yes with this cutting machine comes 25 sewing pattern.
+Yes with this cutting machine comes 25 sewing patterns.
 Besides the 25 sewing pattern you can download tons from the internet for this cutting machine and Cricut explore air 2.
 One of my newest content is about Cricut Explore Air 2 reviews, you will find out if it’s worth the purchase or not and how does it fair against the Cricut Maker.
 There’s also a pattern library where you can get free and paid stuff.
 The pattern library is excellent for new and seasoned people at the same time.
 We shouldn’t forget about the ready-to-make projects.

 Any other alternatives for the maker Cricut?

 You can try the Silhouette Cameo.
-I highly suggest to go with Silhouette Cameo 4.
+I highly suggest going with Silhouette Cameo 4.
 Or Cricut Explore.
-As you know Cricut Expore 2 is the previous generation of maker cricut.
+As you know Cricut Explore 2 is the previous generation of maker Cricut.